 I admire so many of you out there,and those on my own team, who can easily strike up a conversation with someone you just met, and walk away with the potential of a new client or prospect after 10 minutes.
 We say so often in our industry that face-to-face interactions matter, and that fact is never more evident than at a trade show.We say so often in our industry that face-to-face interactions matter, and that fact is never more evident than at a trade show.
 Click To Tweet

 On several occasions throughout the show, I made my way around the floor, working through the crowd in search of food, checking out the amazing booths and displays and seeing what”offerings” other exhibitors were showcasing.
-(Yes, I went searching for cool swag, I’m not too proud to admit it).
+I found an awesome Promotional Notebook that I snatched up fast, amongst other things (Yes, I went searching for cool swag, I’m not too proud to admit it).

 I learned quickly to keep my head on a swivel as I wandered.
 I wanted to see what each company was, what they did, how they presented themselves, and–of course–what cool gifts they had.